cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. function:: quarterLengthToDurations(qLen)

-Returns a List of new Durations (each with only a single component) given a quarter length.
+Returns a List of new Duration Units given a quarter length.
 For many simple quarterLengths, the list will have only a single element.
-However, for more complex durations, the list could contain several durations (presumably to be tied to each other). (n.b. all quarterLengths can, technically, be notated as a single unit given a complex enough tuplet, but we don't like doing that).
+However, for more complex durations, the list could contain several durations (presumably to be tied to each other).
+(All quarterLengths can, technically, be notated as a single unit given a complex enough tuplet, but we don't like doing that).
 This is mainly a utility function.
 Much faster for many purposes is: d = Duration() d.quarterLength = 251.231312 and then let Duration automatically create Duration Components as necessary.
 These examples use unitSpec() to get a concise summary of the contents

 >>> unitSpec(quarterLengthToDurations(2))
 [(2.0, 'half', 0, None, None, None)]
-dots are supported
+Dots are supported
 >>> unitSpec(quarterLengthToDurations(3))
 [(3.0, 'half', 1, None, None, None)]
 >>> unitSpec(quarterLengthToDurations(6.0))